Salimgeo/Salimgeo/README.md

 - ⚡ Fun fact: ...
 -->
 My name is Alexander.
-- 🏫 I study cartography and geoinformatics in Olomouc, Czechia (Palackého University, Faculty of Science)
+- 🏫 I studied cartography and geoinformatics mostly in Olomouc, Czechia (Palackého University, Faculty of Science).
-- More important is that I like cartography and functional design and I'm not studying because I want a title.
+- More important is that I like cartography and functional design.
+I found out no university will teach you that.

 - 🌱 what I can do: